 We soon discovered that neglect and abuse were prevalent all over the country, and Georgia was no exception.
 We could not turn a blind eye and soon found ourselves with ever increasing numbers of equine in need.
 RCR’s current population holds at about 80 with some being trained for re-homing.
 We have adapted certain areas of our property to accommodate those with special requirements such as our blind horse population.

 We are thrilled that we have found our mission in our retirement!
 What could be better than offering love and care to these, the most beautiful of God’s creatures?

 RCR is a fully licensed, 501c3 non-profit organization designed to offer rehabilitation and sanctuary to equine in need.
 We are internationally accredited by the Global Federation of Animal Sanctuaries.
 We accept abused, neglected, starved horses as well as elderly horses who are living out the remainder of their days in green pastures.
 Also in residence are younger horses that are not otherwise adoptable due to infirmity or injury.

 Owned and operated by Lee and Phil Rast, RCR is unique in that all property is privately owned.
-There are never administration fees or property rental fees.
+There are no rental fees.
 Thus, 100% donations are directed solely to the care of the horses.